SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 • Advocacy fuels new growth loops

 Lifecycle marketing is the backbone of sustainable SaaS growth, especially for teams without a dedicated CMO.
 By building a lifecycle strategy, you unlock higher retention, stronger unit economics, and compounding growth.
+Ongoing SaaS product development and value creation at every stage of the customer lifecycle are essential for long-term growth.

 Ready to design your lifecycle playbook?
 Book a Strategy Call with HookLead